The category of propositional deductive systems: Introduction

 It is self-evident that the approach to deductive systems by means of quantales and $Q$-modules cannot be used as it is in the more complex and interesting realm of first order logics.
 However, propositional logics essentially represent the ``deductive skeleton'' of higher order ones and, therefore, knowing how to join together different reasoning systems in a single one opens the possibility of doing it at the first order level (possibly along with specific theories and their models), especially if we know that the new propositional logics are obtained by means of standard categorical procedures.

 The paper is structured as follows.

 In Section \ref{prel}, after recalling some preliminary notions and results on quantales and their modules, we will define the category $\QM$.
-In Section \ref{qmcoprodsec} we will study coproducts (Theorem \ref{qmcoprod}), and pushouts and amalgamated coproducts (Theorem \ref{amalgth} in $\QM$.
+In Section \ref{qmcoprodsec} we will study coproducts (Theorem \ref{qmcoprod}), and pushouts and amalgamated coproducts (Theorem \ref{amalgth}) in $\QM$.

 The category $\DS_0$ of propositional deductive systems will be introduced in Section \ref{ds0sec}, along with its relationship with actual propositional logics, and a re-examination of the main results of \cite{rusapal} within such a new, refined, framework (Proposition \ref{ds0equiv}).
 Last, in Section \ref{ds0coprsec}, we will show, in Theorem \ref{ds0copr}, that the coproduct in $\DS_0$ does not coincide with the one of the same objects in $\QM$ and, in fact, is precisely the system constructed in \cite[Section 5]{ruslu}, along with the corresponding maps as morphisms.
-In the same section, we shall also discuss pushouts and amalgamation, and we will see a sufficient condition for a V-formation of deductive systems to be amalgamable (Theorem \ref{ds0amalg}), besides comparing the abstract categorical situation with the construction presented in \cite[Section 6]{ruslu}.
+In the same section, we shall also discuss pushouts and amalgamation in $\DS_0$.
+It is well-known that monoids do not enjoy the amalgamation property, and this implies the same failure for quantales.
+Therefore, both the categories $\QM$ and $\DS_0$ do not have every amalgamated coproduct, and the same holds for pushouts.
+However, we will see a sufficient condition for a V-formation of deductive systems to be amalgamable (Theorem \ref{ds0amalg}), besides comparing the abstract categorical situation with the construction presented in \cite[Section 6]{ruslu}.